grafana/mimir/docs/sources/guides/shuffle-sharding.md

 slug: shuffle-sharding
 ---

-Mimir leverages on sharding techniques to horizontally scale both single and multi-tenant clusters beyond the capacity of a single node.
+Mimir leverages sharding techniques to horizontally scale both single and multi-tenant clusters beyond the capacity of a single node.

 ## Background

-Sharding strategy employed by Mimir distributes the workload across the subset of instances running a given service (eg. ingesters).
-For example, on the write path each tenant's series are sharded across subset of ingesters.
-The size of this subset (i.e. the number of instances) is configured using "shard size" parameter.
-Default value for shard size is 0, which means to use all available instances for each tenant.
-This allows to have a fair balance on the resources consumed by each instance (ie. CPU and memory) and to maximise these resources across the cluster.
+The sharding strategy employed by Mimir distributes the workload across a subset of the instances running a given service (eg. ingesters).
+For example, on the write path each tenant's series are sharded across a subset of the ingesters.
+The size of this subset (i.e. the number of instances) is configured using the "shard size" parameter.
+The default value for shard size is 0, which means that all available instances should be used for each tenant.
+This allows for a fair balance on the resources consumed by each instance (ie. CPU and memory) and to maximise these resources across the cluster.

 However, in a **multi-tenant** cluster this zero default value introduces some **downsides**:

 1. An outage affects all tenants
 2. A misbehaving tenant (eg. causing out of memory) could affect all other tenants

-Configuring shard size value higher than zero enables **shuffle sharding**.
+Configuring a shard size value higher than zero enables **shuffle sharding**.
 The goal of **shuffle sharding** is to reduce the blast radius of an outage and better isolate tenants.

 ## What is shuffle sharding